dotlang/language/doc/Enhancements.md

 `t(myCircle)` does this call draw(shape) or draw(circle)?
 I think it's fine.
 Let's just act just like C. When you bind value to a variable, the exact type that you specify is used.
 But this is not C. we can assume that `t=draw` will match any function named draw which has a signature conforming to t type.

+? - Cant we replace generics with polymorphic types? usages of generic: collections, `option<int>`, ... we can also define tempalte-based data structure and functions

+? - `func(x:int, y:int -> int)` instead of `func(x:int, y:int) -> int`
+so if a function returns a function or accepts a function, the signature will be easier to read

+? - do we need explicit interface declaration?
+Like Number, Comparable, ...